 The messy detritus of colonialism has linked legal definitions of Aboriginal identity inextricably to biology for reasons of politics and access to funding and resources.
 The loud, heart-thumping remorse of white Australia, regurgitating the myth of extinction, has not helped.
 Nor has reinventing the otherness and distance of Tasmania’s geography and landscape to make it a convenient dumping ground for the worst of the nation’s historical guilt.
 Even the most radical anti-colonial remorse was more concerned with reconstructing a white national identity than it was with the real problems of the Tasmanian Aboriginal people.

 But have not ‘we’ (of the academy, the intelligentsia) since become more self-aware, more reflexive?
-In the mid 1990s a cluster of sophisticated, postcolonial-theory-inspired essays critiqued the historical representations of Truganini in particular: Anderson’s 1995 essay ‘Re-claiming TRU-GER-NAN-NER’ (from which I have quoted) was followed by Perera’s 1996 ‘Claiming Truganini’ (which consciously joined Anderson in conversation).
+In the mid 1990s a cluster of sophisticated, postcolonial-theory-inspired essays critiqued the historical representations of Trukanini in particular: Anderson’s 1995 essay ‘Re-claiming TRU-GER-NAN-NER’ (from which I have quoted) was followed by Perera’s 1996 ‘Claiming Truganini’ (which consciously joined Anderson in conversation).
 Ryan’s 1997 ‘Struggle for Trukanini’ offered what remains the most detailed historiography to date.

-I am not sure why these requests to look into Truganini’s eyes make me uncomfortable.
+I am not sure why these requests to look into Trukanini’s eyes make me uncomfortable.
 Certainly her eyes are penetrating.
 Is it that these requests seem a little sentimental?
 Or is it that I do not share these writers’ confidence?

-I turn again and look at Truganini looking into Woolley’s camera.
+I turn again and look at Trukanini looking into Woolley’s camera.
 She is old.
-Why do both Hansen and Onsman need to make Truganini young in order to make her real?
+Why do both Hansen and Onsman need to make Trukanini young in order to make her real?
 (Onsman spends some pages quoting men who found her attractive.)
 Why can’t an old, grizzled, overweight woman be real?
-This is the iconic muse of a nation’s guilt, but it is also Truganini.
+This is the iconic muse of a nation’s guilt, but it is also Trukanini.
 When I look at her eyes I want to see her eyes.
 If they appear to stare is it to keep still for the camera’s slow exposure?
 This I will consider.
 But I don’t want to be told she is challenging ‘everyone’, or me.
 I don’t want to presume I am an important part of her story, nor presume to know her mind.
 To do that is to try to own her once again.

 *Note: This paragraph has been amended because it misinterpreted Richard Flanagan’s argument in his 2002 Guardian article (republished in bowdlerised form in the SMH).
 The original paragraph suggested that Flanagan had in that article supported the blood testing then being mooted by ATSIC to determine Tasmanian Aboriginal identity.
 In his article Flanagan was however arguing against such testing as compounding the problem of identity rather than resolving it.